Codeharaki/MACHINE-LEARNING-Patients-diagnosis/README.md

 ## Method used
 Correlation have been tested and unecessary parameters have been removed, Principal component analysis(PCA) is used to reduce the dimensionality of parameters.
-Then we train the model on splitted data using k-nearest neighbors algorithm, to classify and predict future diagnosis.
+Then we train the model on splitted data using k-nearest neighbors algorithm, in order to classify and predict future diagnosis.

 ## Built in
 Jupyter Notebook